cazacov/CarND-Vehicle-Detection/project_writeup.md

 In the first step I prepare a training dataset with list cars and non-cars images.
 Source files are stored in nested folders, but I prefer to work with plain lists of files.
 My code traverses recursively folders with images and places PNG files in either ./data/cars or ./data/non-cars folders.
 Files in different source folder can have same name, so I implemented simple logic to generate unique names by adding suffix if the target file already exists.

-To get bigger dataset form every source file I also generate second image flipping it horizontaly.
+To get bigger dataset form every source file I also generate second image flipping it horizontally.

 That provided me 17584 car images and 17936 non-car images.